DiogoF17/LPOO_18-19/docs/README.md

 > [Player](../GhostRumble/src/main/java/com/aor/ghostrumble/model/Player.java)
 >
 > [Updater](../GhostRumble/src/main/java/com/aor/ghostrumble/controller/Updater.java)
+>
+> NOTE: when a PlayerObserver is added has an observer, the update function is also called.
+This is done so that an enemy will pursue the player as soon as it is spawned, and does not have to wait for the player to move.

 #### 4.4 Consequences
 > Encapsulation and seperation of the code is promoted: the Player class does not know anything about the Enemy class; in fact, it only knows about PlayerObservers and that it needs to notify them, but does not know what they do or how they do it when that occurs.